mongodb/specifications/source/crud/bulk-write.md

 [CRUD unified tests directory](../crud/tests/unified/).

 Additional prose tests are specified [here](../crud/tests/README.md).
-These tests require constructing very large documents to test drivers' implementation of batch splitting, which is not feasible in the unified test format at the time of writing this specification.
+These tests require constructing very large documents to test batch splitting, which is not feasible in the unified test format at the time of writing this specification.

 ## Q&A